-I flopped down onto my bed with my book, ‘Harry Potter and the Order of the Phoenix’.
+I flopped down onto my bed with my book, 'Harry Potter and the Order of the Phoenix'.
 I was re-reading the story, after finishing the series a month ago.
-It had been one of my favorites of the series, and after having just finished the previous book I was now able to open it up once more and dive right in.
+It had been one of my favorites, and after having just finished the previous book I was now able to open it up once more and dive right in.
 I was flipping through the pages, trying to find where I had placed my bookmark when I noticed the flap of thick yellow paper that was caught under the jacket of the book.

 Sliding it out, I studied it meticulously, frowning.
 Rarely did I ever get mail, and even more rarely from a book.
 I sat up, glancing over my shoulder towards the empty doorway.

-“Caiden!
-What’s this is in my book?”
+"Caiden!
+What's this is in my book?"
 My voice echoed down the halls, and a few seconds later the sound of my little brother reached me, his bare feet padding softly on the hardwood floor as he walked into my room.
 Caiden was the usual seven year old, with a missing tooth and a love for all things having to do with technology.
-He also, after receiving a prank book from a friend for his birthday, had taken a liking to prank me at every corner.
+He also, after receiving a prank book from a friend for his birthday, had taken a liking to pranking me at every corner.

 As he came to sit at the foot on my bed, I held the package up for him to study.
 He frowned, eyes narrowing as he looked at it before he shook his head.

 "Never seen it before.
 Can I go now?"
 He asked, obviously eager to get back to whatever tv show he had been watching previously.
 I shook my head, pressing the envelope closer to him.